settylab/2for1separator/README.md

 Please make sure `python` points to a Python 3.9+ interpreter and [libcurl](https://curl.haxx.se) is installed.
-We highly recommed to install install [scikit-sparse](https://scikit-sparse.readthedocs.io/en/latest/overview.html#installation) to significantly reduce memory demand and runtime.
+We highly recommed to install [scikit-sparse](https://scikit-sparse.readthedocs.io/en/latest/overview.html#installation) to significantly reduce memory demand and runtime.
 Finally, inslatt 2for1separator with